havertz2110/UIT-VNU_2225/README.md

 # UIT-VNU-22-25
-every single things i have done through 3 years in uni
+every single things i have done through 3 years in uni (of course, only academic labs and courses, not related to others projects i did about CTF or AI Research)